nwutils/nw-react-cra-example/README.md

             "dev-tools:linux": "concurrently \"react-devtools\" \"npm start\" \"wait-on http://localhost:3042 && export NWJS_START_URL=http://localhost:3042; nw --enable-logging=stderr .\"",
         }
         ```
-        Note #1: Both `eslintConfig` and `scripts` should already exist.
+        __Note #1__: Both `eslintConfig` and `scripts` should already exist.
 The above items should be added to the existing sections.

-        Note #2: Versions 8.13.0 and 8.13.1 of NPM have a bug when using colons in the script name.
+        __Note #2__: Versions 8.13.0 and 8.13.1 of NPM have a bug when using colons in the script name.
 Until this is resolved, use NPM 8.12.2.

 3. Add the following to `nw-react\.env` (new file):
     ```